Guided Trail Runs | Coaching | Restorative Yoga | Desert Beauty

 We value healthy, fresh food and our restaurant choices for this retreat represent those values.
 Breakfasts will be typical continental breakfasts at the Red Cliffs Lodge.
 All the restaurants use for lunches and dinners accommodate vegetarians and in most cases, vegans.
 In the case of picnic lunches, you are able to order from the menu in advance to get your choice of food.
 If you have any special dietary needs, let us know in the retreat participant intake form.

 We recommend the Grand Junction Regional airport, located a 2 hour drive northeast of Moab.
 Another good choice is the Salt Lake City International Airport (a 4.5-hour drive from Moab).
 We are usually able to coordinate retreat participants so they can share rental cars for the drive to Moab.
 The Moab Airport (called Canyonlands Field) is located just 10 miles from Moab, and currently has flights from Salt Lake City and Denver.

 What are the booking terms?

-~ After this date, deposits are non-refundable
+~ After this date, deposits and retreat balance payments are non-refundable

 To view our full booking terms and conditions, click here.